donseba/uhmshare/README.md

 Above code will come in handy if you have muptiple acrticles on one page, wich also have their own url.

-Finally you need to initialize the script. preferably at the bottom of the page just before the closing body tag.
+Finally you need to initialize the script. preferably at the bottom of the page just before the <code>&lt;/body&gt;</code> tag.
 >     <script>
 >         $(function(){
 >             $('.uhmshare').uhmshare();